Semiconductors | The Building Blocks of Modern Technology

 Process of making semiconductors

-The process of creating a semiconductor chip involves several steps, including lithography, doping, and etching.
+Creating a semiconductor chip involves steps like lithography, doping, and etching:

 Applications of Semiconductors